alexmorerich/broadcast/posts/2026-05-07-sounds-like-a-trap.md

 # Sounds Like a Trap

-to be honest, it sounds like a trap.
-I bet Chinese customers would love your idea.
+to be honest ,it sounds like a trap, I bet that the  Chinese customers love your idea badly